-Some trees have an elongated taproot that grows straight down to draw water and minerals from deeper soils.
+Some trees have an elongated taproot where the root grows straight down to draw water and minerals from deeper soils.
 A tap root is better at holding the tree in place in windy locations or in loose sandy soils, too.
 Other trees have a spreading network of fibrous roots that absorb water and minerals from near the surface.
 A diffuse, fibrous root system occupies a large volume of soil close to the surface, and helps to control erosion.
 Either way, microscopic root hairs fan out from the principal roots, greatly increasing the surface area available for absorption.
 It is these minute root hairs (in combination with symbiotic fungi) that do the actual absorbing of mineral salts and water.

 Diffuse shallow roots capture water and minerals near the surface, whereas taproots are better at finding water when the topsoil is dry.
 Most trees develop a two layered root system with diffuse roots near the surface to absorb unpredictable rainfall, and a second, deeper layer for when dry conditions prevail at the surface.
 Roots do not grow towards anything.
 They simply continue to grow as long as they encounter adequate water, minerals, and oxygen.